What are Cookies?

 All modern browsers have tools to help you delete or block cookies.
-But it’s important to remember that many websites – including FARA’s– need cookies in order to function properly.
-By deleting or blocking cookies, you could also block certain personalised features and you may not be able to take full advantage of some of the website’s features.
+But it is important to remember that many websites need cookies to function properly.
+By deleting or blocking cookies, you could also block certain personalized features and you may not be able to take full advantage of some of the website’s features.

-Here’s a list of the main types of cookies FARA uses, and what we use them for.
-When we mention “cookies”, we also mean web beacons and other technologies that collect information in a similar way to cookies on websites or emails.
+Here is a list of the main types of cookies we use, and what we use them for.
+When we mention “cookies”, we also mean web beacons and other technologies that collect information in a comparable way to cookies on websites or emails.
 When we mention “websites”, we also mean mobile applications and emails.)

 - a unique name set by the site that generated it;

 - a value – the information within it that recalls your previous activities; and

 - an expiration date, which determines how long the cookie will remain active in your browser before being automatically deleted.